 3. Don’t make it too difficult to close the popup

-Likewise, respect people’s decisions if they choose not to sign up, buy, subscribe, etc. You’ve probably seen popup forms with small close buttons or buttons that are almost the same color as the form (or maybe even no buttons at all).
+Likewise, respect people’s decisions if they choose not to engage with your popup form.
+You’ve probably seen popup forms with small close buttons or buttons that are almost the same color as the form (or maybe even no buttons at all).
 This can be frustrating for your users and is considered a bad practice.
 Make it easy for people to close the popup form if that’s what they want to do.
 It’s better for someone to exit out of a popup than to leave your site completely.